sultanshaikh-devops/DevOps-Course-Starter/README.md

 ## Module 10
 ----
+* Link to HeroKu app: https://ss-todo-app.herokuapp.com/
 * Must have MongoDB setup
 * Register new OAuth App under your Github account
   * set Homepage URL: http://127.0.0.1:5000/home
   * set Authorization callback URL: http://127.0.0.1:5000/github_login/github/authorized
 * Make a note of your Client ID and Client secrets
-  * Update .env file
+  * Add these variables travis-ci required for end-to-end testing
-* First account login will get 'Admin' role, all other new account login will have 'read' role.
+* First account login will get 'admin' role, all other new account login will have 'read' role.
 * 'write' role can be assigned to user by accessing user manager through menu but must be logged with 'admin' role account.
+* user logged with 'read' role will see all the action buttons disabled.

 ## Module 9
 ---